Hyperspectral Machine Vision

 How deep into objects can the hyperspectral camera see?

-Is Resonon’s machine vision system waterproof/dustproof?
+Is Resonon’s machine vision system waterproof or dustproof?

 You will want an enclosure to protect your